Jones–Liddell feud: Background

 Personal allegiances to one faction or another, as well as sensationalized press accounts during and after the series of events provide for a variance of details concerning the Jones-Liddell feud.
 It was born, however, from disagreements between two individuals: Gen. St. John Richardson Liddell and Lt.
 Col. Charles Jones.
 Each of these men were members of the Whig Party in the 1850s, and held significant wealth leading up to the Civil War.
 Liddell was the second largest slave owner in Catahoula parish, with 115 slaves, while Jones owned 101 slaves.
 Each served as the patriarch of his respective family, with children who also would become participants in the feud.
 Both of these rivaling plantation owners arrived in Catahoula Parish at approximately the same time (1837–1840), and each would later serve in the Confederate Army.
-Following the war, however, Liddell remained a loyal Democrat and defender of the southern cause.
+Following the war, however, Liddell remained a Democrat and defender of the antebellum social order.
 Jones, however, became a Republican convert, at a time when the federal government installed Republican loyalists in government across the state.

 "Jonesville" is found at the place where the Ouachita, Tensas, and Little Rivers intersect.
 These three rivers become the Black River.

 Liddell was the son of Moses Liddell, a wealthy plantation owner from Wilkinson County, Mississippi.
 After reaching the age of adulthood, he moved to Catahoula Parish on the Black River, and constructed a plantation which he named "Llanada" near Harrisonburg, Louisiana.
 Liddell had attended West Point, and was a personal friend of future Confederate President Jefferson Davis.

 Jones was born in Kentucky, married in Ohio, and eventually settled in Catahoula Parish and established a plantation named "Troy," also on the Black River, approximately five miles south of Liddell's plantation.
 Jones was second in command of the 17th Volunteer Louisiana Infantry, but was injured early in the war.